fenago/nlp-pytorch/lab_guides/Lab_8.md

 ![](./images/B12365_08_09.jpg)

-    Figure 8.9 -- Percentage of words to be kept

 2. Within this same function, we loop through all the words in the input and output sentences.
 If for a given pair either the input or